Butters Stotch

 Leopold "Butters" Stotch is a fictional character in the adult animated television series South Park.
 He is loosely based on co-producer Eric Stough and his voice is provided by co-creator Matt Stone.
 He is a student at South Park Elementary School.

-Butters is depicted as more naive, optimistic, and gullible than the show's other child characters and can become increasingly anxious, especially when faced with the likelihood of being grounded, which he is extremely terrified of.
+Butters is depicted as more naïve, optimistic, and gullible than the show's other child characters and can become increasingly anxious, especially when faced with the threat of being grounded, which terrifies him.
 As a result, he is often sheltered and unknowledgeable of some of the suggestive content his peers understand, and is also frequently bullied by Eric Cartman.

 Butters debuted as an unnamed background character when South Park first premiered on Comedy Central on August 13, 1997.
 His role gradually increased, becoming one of the series's most frequently present characters beginning with Season 3 and eventually the de facto fifth main character.
 Creators Trey Parker and Matt Stone have stated that he is one of their favorite characters.